-Note: Divorce does NOT end the sponsorship obligation.
+Note: Divorce does NOT end your legal obligation.

-If you petitioned for a family member and need legal service for an affidavit of support problem or other legal immigration matter, please contact our law office for a consultation with our attorney for immigration.
+If you petitioned for a family member and need immigration legal advice for an affidavit of support problem or other family immigration matter, please contact us for a consultation with our attorney for immigration.